The Localism Act introduces some fundamental changes to the planning system, including the creation of neighbourhood planning.

-Neighbourhood planning allows communities to come together through a local parish council or neighbourhood forum and say where they think new houses, businesses and shops should go or what they should look like.
-Such documents could be simple or complex; they could contain several policies or they could directly grant planning permission for specific developments or uses.
+Neighbourhood planning allows communities to come together through a local parish council or neighbourhood forum to help shape the future of their areas.
+This includes where new houses, businesses and shops should go or what new development should look like.
+Plans could be simple or complex; they could contain several policies or they could directly grant planning permission for specific developments or uses.

 Wycombe District Council is not responsible for the content of external websites.
 Links open in a new window.